mugiseyebrows/cpp-compile-on-save/README.md

 `npm run build`

-1) Edit `server\targets.json`: specify all projects that you working on using following format:
+1) Edit `server\targets.json`: specify all projects that you working on using following format (everything except name and cwd is optional):

 ```json
     [{